sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 }
 ```

-Now that we are familiar with the CloudEvents format, let's explore the Business Partner events available in SAP S/4HANA Cloud.
+Now that you are familiar with the CloudEvents format, let's explore the Business Partner events available in SAP S/4HANA Cloud.

 ### Tour business partner events in SAP S/4HANA Cloud

-As part of this CodeJam, we will interact with the Business Partner data from an SAP S/4HANA Cloud system.
+As part of this CodeJam, you will interact with the Business Partner data from an SAP S/4HANA Cloud system.
 In our scenario, the Business Partner event will be used to inform that a Business Partner has been created and it will be triggered with the creation of a new Business Partner in the SAP S/4HANA Cloud system.

 👉 Now that you are familiar with how to get around the SAP Business Accelerator Hub, search for the [Business Partner events](https://api.sap.com/products/SAPS4HANACloud/apis/all) available for SAP S/4HANA Cloud Public Edition.
 Check out the different operations and get acquainted with the payload for the Business Partner changed event, [https://hub.sap.com/event/CE_BUSINESSPARTNEREVENTS/resource](https://hub.sap.com/event/CE_BUSINESSPARTNEREVENTS/resource).